 Languages seem to be Site123’s thing.
 Not only is the editor available in more than 20 of them (including languages such as Turkish, Arabic, Romanian), they also feature multilingual websites.
 The editor is relatively restrictive, a bit like GoDaddy Websites.
 If you just want to get the website job done, without becoming too creative this might suffice.
 But you have to be aware that their template system can be a bit on the restrictive side.

 The cheapest plan that allows you to use your own custom domain name starts at $10.80 per month.
-Compared to other website builders it’s a bit pricey as they will still show a small footer ad in this plan.
+Compared to other simple website builders it’s a bit pricey as they will still show a small footer ad in this plan.

 Site123 Pros and Cons

-What they should improve: more design flexibility would be nice.
+- More design flexibility would be nice.
 Also, for a price of $10.80 per month, there should be no ad on the website.

 Free trial: www.site123.com